St Paul’s Church

 St Paul's Church

-St Paul's is a parish church in the West Barnet Deanery located some 10 miles from central London.
+St Paul's is a parish church in the Deanery of Barnet located some 10 miles from central London.
 It is situated in the delightful surroundings of Mill Hill Village.
 A 'Blue Plaque' on the west wall commemorates the building of the church in 1833 by the Evangelical Christian politician William Wilberforce, who was one of the leaders of the campaign to abolish both the slave trade and slavery.

 On leaving Parliament, Wilberforce resided at Uxbridge whilst seeking a suitable retirement home.
 After a long search he purchased an estate of some 140 acres at Highwood Hill.
 At that time Highwood lay at the northern extremity of Hendon Parish in a group of hamlets - Highwood Hill, Bittacy Hill, Milespit Hill and Holcombe Hill, which collectively form the Mill Hill of today.
 The names indicate the topography of high ground with extensive views over farmland vales growing mostly hay.